SAP-samples/xsc-cap-migration/DataMigration.md

    CREATE USER <username> PASSWORD <password> NO FORCE_FIRST_PASSWORD_CHANGE;
    ```

 4. Grant the necessary privileges to the data migration user.
-To do that, run the following script in an SQL Console in your source HANA system:
+To do that, run the following script in an SQL Console in your source SAP HANA system:

    ```
    GRANT SELECT ON _SYS_REPO.DELIVERY_UNITS TO <username>;